-Entrepreneurs value support from skilled professionals, through avenues such as through strong networks, cooperative platforms, co-working hubs, and high-quality incubators and accelerators.
+Entrepreneurs value support from skilled professionals through avenues such as strong networks, cooperative platforms, co-working hubs, and high-quality incubators and accelerators.
 Government should support the growth and development of those methods and others to connect entrepreneurs with helpful people and tools.
 Policymakers should:

 - The introduction of accelerators to a region has a significant impact on the number of early-stage deals for new businesses, and these deals are driven primarily by the emergence of local, new venture capital firms.